 This guide lists materials and resources about personal finance suitable for public libraries.
 The guide helps to address gaps within the personal finance collections of public libraries and, ultimately, enhance financial capability in the community.

 The guide lists resources that are pertinent to personal finance in the United States.
 In addition, this guide identifies materials and resources appropriate for children, teen, adult, and senior audiences.
-Materials are limited to those available in English and with publication dates ranging from 2010 to present.
+Materials are limited to those available in English and with publication dates ranging from 2011 to present.
 The guide gives preference to government and nonprofit sources of information.
-The following formats are included: books, eBooks, databases, and websites.
-Books were selected based on WorldCat holdings, reviews, authority and date of publication, and cost. eBooks were selected on the same criteria as print books.
+The following formats are included: books, eBooks, audio books, databases, and websites.
+Books were selected based on WorldCat holdings, reviews, authority and date of publication, and cost. eBooks and audio books were selected on the same criteria as print books.
 Websites were picked based on content clarity for consumers.
 Magazines were selected based on detail to subject area, and authority.
 Databases were selected based on previous usage and knowledge.

 Highly technical materials, scholarly studies, self-published materials and materials focusing on entrepreneurship and small business development are not covered by this guide.